-As companies relaunch their travel programs, travel managers should evaluate the corporate online booking tool (OBT) to make sure they and their travelers are getting the most out of the features that can aid them in today’s environment.
+As companies relaunch their travel programs, and take advantage of travel management trends, travel managers should evaluate the corporate online booking tool (OBT) to make sure they and their travelers are getting the most out of the features that can aid them in today’s environment.
 So, let’s explore ways you can optimize some of those functionalities.

 Encourage travelers to view safety/health information